Travis Kelce Player Prop Bets for NFL Week 11 - Kansas City vs. Dallas - NewsBreak

 Matchup vs. Dallas

-- Kelce collected 73 receiving yards in his lone career matchup against the Cowboys, 5.5 fewer than his over/under for Sunday's game.
+- Kelce had 73 receiving yards in one career matchup against the Cowboys, 5.5 fewer than his receiving yards prop bet over/under for Sunday's game (78.5).

-- Kelce caught a touchdown pass in that game against the Cowboys.
+- Kelce caught a touchdown pass in that matchup against the Cowboys.

 - Note: Kelce's stats vs. Cowboys date back to 2016.

-- The 270.1 passing yards the Cowboys yield per game makes them the NFL's 23rd-ranked pass defense this season.
+- The 270.1 yards per game the Cowboys are conceding through the air makes them the NFL's 23rd-ranked pass defense.

-- The Cowboys have given up 14 passing TDs this year (1.6 per game), ranking them 14th among NFL defenses.
+- The Cowboys' defense is 14th in the NFL, conceding 1.6 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Raiders, Kelce caught eight passes for 119 yards while being targeted 10 times.
+- Kelce put together a 119-yard performance against the Raiders last week on eight catches while being targeted 10 times.

-- Over his last three games, Kelce racked up 17 catches on 24 targets and averaged 71.3 receiving yards with one touchdown.
+- In his last three games, Kelce has put up 71.3 yards per game with one touchdown, hauling in 17 passes on 24 targets.

 Kelce's Kansas City Teammates